JacobWongDev/jaguar/docs/README.md

 # Jaguar

-Jaguar is a CUDA-accelerated Channel Optimized Scalar Quantizer (COSQ).
+Jaguar is a CUDA-accelerated Channel Optimized Scalar Quantizer (COSQ) generator.
 By passing it a file consisting of a series of doubles, Jaguar will generate near-optimal quantization points for the given sequence.

 The command line arguments for jaguar are in the following format::